vamsikrishna7909/SmartCaptioningObjectDetection/README.md

-# SmartCaptioningObjectDetection
-Captioning and Detecting the images/photos using Apples Foundation Models
 # 📸 Smart Captioning & Object Detection App

 An on-device iOS app built with **SwiftUI**, **Vision**, and **Core ML** that enables users to detect objects and generate captions for selected images or camera-captured photos.
 Results are stored using **SwiftData**, and the UI is fully native and responsive.